michael-dev/ebtables-dhcpsnooping/README.md

 nftables can be disabled by using --disable-nftables.

 See patch/nftables for the required patches to nft or use --nftables-legacy argument.
-Then instead of sets or maps with vlan_id type, use dhcpsnooping chain also for nat prerouting arp dnat.
+Then instead of sets or maps with vlan\_id type, use dhcpsnooping chain also for nat prerouting arp dnat.

+It is also important to note that
+  * packets in the bridge FORWARD chain look untagged if the outgoing port has their vid marked untagged
+  * packets in the bridge PREROUTING chain look untagged if they are received untagged and will only be marked with pvid later.
+Therefore we need to handle untagged packets using meta ibrpvid.

 ```
 GWMAC=00:00:00:00:00:01